-By 2025, the National Park Service will reduce the size of the Kaibab Plateau (formerly the House Rock) bison herd through live capture and transfer to Tribes, and lethal culling with Skilled Volunteers.
-Grand Canyon National Park is reducing the size to under 200 in order to protect park resources from the impacts of the bison population.
+By 2025, the National Park Service will reduce the size of the overpopulated Kaibab Plateau (formerly House Rock) bison herd through live capture and transfer to American Indian Tribes and lethal removal with Skilled Volunteers.
+Grand Canyon National Park is reducing the size to under 200 in order to protect park resources—including vegetation, water, and sacred archeologic sites—from the impacts of the bison.
+Learn more about the effects of bison overpopulation on the impacts and monitoring website.

 Bison Reduction to Date

-As of January 2021, a total of 209 bison have been removed from the population.
-The park has held two successful live capture and relocation operations with a total of 88 bison being transferred through the InterTribal Buffalo Council to 5 different Tribes in 4 different states.
+As of September 2021, the park has held three successful live capture and relocation operations.
+A total of 124 bison have been transferred through the InterTribal Buffalo Council to 6 different Tribes in 4 different states.
 The park expects to continue yearly live capture and relocation until reduction goals are met.
-In the same time frame and additional 118 bison have been harvested off the park on the Kaibab National Forest during hunts managed by Arizona Game and Fish Department.
-For more information in participating in these hunts see their webpage.
+An additional 148 bison have been harvested off the park on the Kaibab National Forest during hunts managed by the Arizona Game and Fish Department.
 Other bison mortalities are also accounted for in this total (car-bison collisions, etc.).

+The Kaibab Plateau herd moved from House Rock Valley into Grand Canyon National Park in the 1990's.
 In partnership with the U.S. Geological Survey, park biologists have outfitted bison with tracking collars to assist in annual population counts in order to determine whether or not reduction goals are being met.
 In addition, these tracking collars allow scientists to study the bison herd migratory patterns and population size.
+Visit the bison history page to learn more about the history of the herd.

 The Environmental Assessment, Finding of No Significant Impact and other documents can be found on the NPS Planning Environment and Public Comment (PEPC) website.